linode/docs/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/index.md

 In this guide:

-- You will configure and deploy a number of [Helm](https://helm.sh) charts in a [Kubernetes](https://kubernetes.io/) cluster in order to set up components of the Elastic Stack.
+- You will [configure and deploy](/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/#configure-helm) a number of [Helm](https://helm.sh) [charts](/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/#install-charts) in a [Kubernetes](https://kubernetes.io/) cluster in order to set up components of the Elastic Stack.
-- Configure Kibana.
+- [Configure and run Kibana](/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/#configure-kibana) in the web browser.
-- Install Metricbeat.
+- [Install Metricbeat](/docs/applications/containers/how-to-deploy-the-elastic-stack-on-kubernetes/#metricbeat) and deploy dashboards to Kibana to explore Kubernetes cluster data.

 At the end of this guide, you will have a deployment installed and configured that you can further use for application logs or monitoring Kubernetes itself.